gracious-tech/copy.church/src/objections/index.md

 # Common objections

 ## People have a right to fair compensation
 Yes, this is not a condemnation of fair compensation, rather it is a call to go beyond what we might have a right to in response to Jesus' generosity to us.
-It is important to financially support ministries, as long as the actual ministry is given freely.
+It is important to financially support ministries, as long as the actual ministry is freely given.

 Please also see the pages on the [biblical basis](/biblical/) and [alternate funding](/funding/).